Matthew Lukin Smawfield

 25-Year Temporal Evolution of GNSS Clock Correlations: Global Time Echoes II

-Longitudinal analysis spanning 25.3 years (165M+ pairs) demonstrating temporal stability across solar cycles.
-Reports orbital velocity coupling (r = −0.888, 5.1σ), CMB frame alignment (5,570× variance ratio over galactic alternative), and detection of 18.6-year lunar nutation coupling.
+Longitudinal analysis spanning 25.3 years (165M+ pairs) demonstrates temporal stability across solar cycles.
+Reports orbital velocity coupling (r = −0.888, 5.1σ), CMB frame alignment (5,570× variance ratio over galactic alternative), and detection of 18.6-year lunar nutation coupling—all geophysical signatures uniquely predicted by TEP's dynamical proper time framework.

 RINEX Validation